chemodun/X4-ShowMeMoreTradeOffers/README.md

 ## Installation

-You can download the latest version via Steam client - [Show Me More Trade Offers](https://steamcommunity.com/sharedfiles/filedetails/?id=3624666582)
+- You can download the latest version via Steam client - [Show Me More Trade Offers](https://steamcommunity.com/sharedfiles/filedetails/?id=3624666582)
+  - Due to absence the `Kuertee UI Extensions` mod on Steam and some limitations of Steam Workshop please be sure that you have installed and enabled the `UI Extensions and HUD` mod by `kuertee` of version `8.035` or newer.
-Or you can do it via the Nexus Mods - [Show Me More Trade Offers](https://www.nexusmods.com/x4foundations/mods/)
+- Or you can do it via the Nexus Mods - [Show Me More Trade Offers](https://www.nexusmods.com/x4foundations/mods/1910)

 ## Usage